 She is an internet obsessed person who began The Light Leaks with the hope of creating a space of education and empowerment for marginalized voices because she believes in the power of diversity.
 She’s directed, written, and edited various short films, documentaries, and other online content but has also had her photography used for outlets such as Buzzfeed, Spotify, NBC, Rachel Antonoff, Femsplain, and Millennials of NY.
 Because of her work in female and minority driven media, she has been featured as one of “Amy Poehler’s Smart Girls”.

 Her biggest dreams include starting her own production company, hugging Lin- Manuel Miranda, and having perfect skin.
-In her free time, she attends Rutgers University as a junior studying Journalism and Media Studies and drinks a lot of soup.
+In her free time, she attends Rutgers University as a senior studying Journalism and Media Studies and drinks a lot of soup.

 Lindsey is a recent Chapman University grad with a BFA in Graphic Design.
 She’s the quintessential San Francisco hipster but she’s aware of that.
 She’s a fan of good type and female empowering media.
 All of Lindsey’s truly shine with a unique style only she can really execute- she’s the talent behind this whole website and it couldn’t have been done without her.
 She has a weakness for cats, smores, and whiskey and has the most perfect IG account on the planet.